ravendb/bootcamp/src/Unit-3/lesson2/README.md

-# Unit 3, Lesson 2 - Commands!
+# Unit 3, Lesson 2 - Getting started with Commands!

 This has been a long journey, right?
 You already know the basics of RavenDB.
 But there are a lot of specifics that can help you to create amazing solutions.